Syfaro/reg-interface/README.md

 If the target supports bidirectional communication (WebSockets or MQTT), you may enable `allow_actions` to process actions coming from the target.

+The MQTT target supports reading a topic override from `mqtt_topic` in the transformer's `EXTRAS` variable.